 As with the experience of detox and the timeline associated with Vyvanse withdrawal symptoms, no single detox program will work optimally for everyone.
-However, it is always recommended that patients who need treatment seek out a detox program that provides:

 If someone you love is risking their health and wellness with continued use and abuse of Vyvanse, do not wait to reach out and ask for help.
 Start with your doctor, someone who knows your loved one’s medical and drug history if possible.
 Ask about what specifics you should look for in a detox program, and make a note of the features and treatment options the doctor suggests.